inlets/inletsctl/README.md

 ## Examples

-Examples on how to run `inletsctl` to create an exit node
+Examples on how to run `inletsctl` to create an exit node.

+Pre-reqs:

+* You will need [inlets](https://inlets.dev/) on your client

 ### Example usage with DigitalOcean